Beartooth Highway Guide

 No. It is one of the best reasons to visit Red Lodge, but it is seasonal and weather-sensitive.
 Summer through early fall is the safer window.
 Shoulder-season trips should treat the drive as a hopeful bonus, not a guarantee.

 It can be, but only for the right Yellowstone day.
-Red Lodge works best for the northeast side, especially Lamar Valley and wildlife-focused pacing.
+Red Lodge is strongest for the northeast side, especially Lamar Valley and wildlife-focused pacing.
 It is not the easiest first base if Old Faithful and the geyser basins are the whole point.

 How many nights does Red Lodge need?